KeyurPatel-19/Keyur-Patel-Focus-Bear-intern-repo/git_understanding.md

 Poor commit messages make it hard to understand why a change was made.
 This can slow down debugging, confuse teammates, and make project history less useful.

-## Pull Requests Reflection
-I practiced creating and reviewing a pull request on GitHub.